You may notice that a tar and gravel roof is installed on many low slope or flat roof commercial buildings.

 Getting a new roof installed is a major investment, especially in the case of tar and gravel flat roofing systems which many require significant maintenance or tar roof repair over the course of their existence, which can extend for several decades.

-Which is why it is recommended you work with your public adjuster in advance of your claim, getting all your questions answered before you start to repair or rebuild your roofing system.
+Which is why it is recommended you work with a professional roofing contractor and a public adjuster in advance of your claim, getting all your questions answered before you start to repair or rebuild your roofing system.